Santi871/SlackDelete/README.md

 ## Usage

 1. Add to Slack with the button above.
-2. On the channels you want SlackDelete to be active, type /invite @slackdelete.
+2. On the channels you want SlackDelete to be active, type `/invite @slackdelete`.
-3. Optionally, use /sdwhitelist [user] and /sdunwhitelist [user] to manage whitelisted users.
+3. Optionally, use `/sdwhitelist [user]` and `/sdunwhitelist [user]` to manage whitelisted users.
+Use `/sdwhitelisted` to view whitelisted users.

+Note: Whitelisted users are per team, affecting all channels in which SlackDelete is active.

+To remove SlackDelete from a channel, use `/remove @slackdelete` while on the channel you want to kick it from.